riamf/notes-hugo/notes/content/posts/dockerized_grafana_setup.md

 #     orgId: 1

 # # list of datasources to insert/update depending
-# # on what's available in the datbase
+# # on what's available in the database
 #datasources:
 #   # <string, required> name of the datasource.
 Required
 # - name: Graphite